Valto Technologies – What is the future of cloud computing?

 Upcoming technologies to keep an eye out for!

 Strategy is also a prevalent issue with 52% of companies lacking a Cloud Strategy again due to lack of skills and difficulty finding the resources required.
-Other quick fire stats, cloud spending has now overtaken infrastructure spending, cloud will be default deployment by 2020 and increasingly cloud is becoming a main revenue stream for the big players including Microsoft and Amazon.
+Other quick fire stats, cloud spending has now overtaken infrastructure spending, cloud has been a default deployment since 2020 and increasingly cloud is becoming a main revenue stream for the big players including Microsoft and Amazon.

 The stats give us an indication of the future of cloud computing and below are some of the technologies available now and how we see them progressing over the next year or so.